afong3/hardiness/README.md

 ## Okanagan Valley, BC

 # Description
-Predicting grapevine cold hardiness in the Okanagan Valley, BC.
+Predicting grapevine cold hardiness in the Okanagan Valley, BC using data from 2012 - 2018 from multiple sites and varieties.

 # ./scripts